 At Cornell, Professor Susskind teaches undergraduate and graduate courses addressing the operational and strategic elements of the food and beverage business.
 He also teaches in the Hotel School’s Executive Education Program to managers and executives both on and off-campus and has recently developed and launched an eight-course online certificate program in Food and Beverage Management for eCornell.

-Through his active research program, Professor Susskind is currently examining how: (1) customer-service provider interaction with guests and managers influences organizational performance; (2) communication networks are influenced by elements such as teamwork and organizational change; (3) organizational technology is influencing/changing the relationship between guests and service-based employees and managers; and (4) nutrition information provided by restaurants on menus (as required by the Affordable Care Act starting in May 2018) is influencing guests’ food choices when they dine out in full service restaurants.
+Through his active research program, Professor Susskind is currently examining how: (1) customer-service provider interaction among guests, employees, and managers influences organizational performance; (2) communication networks in organizations are influenced by elements such as teamwork and organizational change; (3) organizational technology is influencing/changing the relationship between guests and service-based employees and managers, and (4) nutrition information provided by restaurants on menus (as required by the Affordable Care Act starting in May 2018) is influencing guests’ food choices when they dine out in full-service restaurants.

-On a personal note: Professor Susskind and his wife Carrie have two boys and live happily in Ithaca, NY.
-Alex studies Chun Do Kwan Tae Kwon Do and holds a 1st Degree Black Belt; he is an enthusiastic collector of fine wines with around 1500 bottles in his personal wine cellar; and is drummer who practices nearly every day.
+On a personal note: Professor Susskind and his wife Carrie have two boys and live happily in Ithaca, New York.
+Alex studies Chun Do Kwan Tae Kwon Do and holds a 2nd Dan Black Belt; he is an enthusiastic collector of fine wines with around 1400 bottles in his personal wine cellar; and is a drummer who practices nearly every day.

 - Susskind, Alex; Odom-Reed, Peggy.
 "Team Member's Centrality, Cohesion, Conflict, and Performance in Multi-University Geographically Distributed Project Teams"Communication Research.
 46.2 (2019): 151-178

 - Susskind, Alex.
 "Downsizing Survivors' Communication Networks and Reactions: An Examination of Information Adequacy and Turnover Intentions"Communication Research.
 34.2 (2007): 156-184

 - Susskind, Alex; Kacmar, K.; Borchgrevink, Carl.
 "Guest–Server Exchange Model and Performance: The Connection Between Service Climate and Unit-Level Sales in Multiunit Restaurants"Journal of Hospitality & Tourism Research.
 42.1 (2018): 122-141

 Awards and Honors